dereneaton/ipyrad/docs/outline.rst

 Basic workflow
 ^^^^^^^^^^^^^^^
-The basic workflow involves assembling a data set through the seven 7_steps_ sequentially under a single set of parameters defined in the params file.
+The basic workflow involves assembling a data set through the `seven steps`_ sequentially under a single set of parameters defined in the params file.